 The 2018 Octagon was a triumph for the difficult vintage.
 The 2019 is just a triumph, period, one of the finest examples of this benchmark Virginia Bordeaux blend made to date.

-Perhaps the benchmark interpretation of Virginia's most important white grape, the 2021 Viognier from Barboursville is ripe and aromatic and finishes dry and fresh.
-Suckling's 93 point rave from last year still applies:...
+Perhaps the benchmark interpretation of Virginia's most important white grape, the 2022 Viognier from Barboursville is ripe and aromatic and finishes dry and fresh.
+Suckling's 93 point rave for the 2020 still applies:...
 Read More

 Lower ABV Absurdly delicious cool-climate, California, Syrah that delivers layers of savory complexity, whole cluster (50%) grip, and still has enough fruit to just drink sexy.
 Double 95 point reviews for the 2019 will be repreated...
 Read More